Corpse Party: History

+In May 2025, Mages announced a bundle of Blood Covered, Book of Shadows, Sweet Sachiko's Hysteric Birthday Bash and Blood Drive called Corpse Party: Tetralogy Pack would be coming to the Nintendo Switch, and it was released on August 7, 2025 in Japan.

+In August 2023, Corpse Party II: Darkness Distortion was announced by MAGES. and Team GrisGris.
+It is the spiritual sequel to Corpse Party: Blood Drive.
+It will launch in 2026 in Japan on PS4, Switch, and PC with Makoto Kedouin returning as scenario writer.

 Setting and plot

 The plot of the original Corpse Party game concerns a group of Japanese high school students, celebrating their school's culture festival.
-The group are telling ghost stories when a sudden earthquake transports them to a dilapidated schoolhouse in an alternate dimension.
+The group are telling ghost stories when a sudden paranormal "earthquake" transports them to a dilapidated schoolhouse in an alternate dimension.
 The school is haunted by the ghosts of people who have been trapped there.
 The main playable character is Satoshi Mochida, a kind-hearted high school student who is teased by his classmates for his cowardly nature.
 Three of the other characters are students from Satoshi's class: Naomi Nakashima, Satoshi's childhood friend; Yoshiki Kishinuma, an intimidating yet good-natured student; and Ayumi Shinozaki, the class representative.
 Rounding out the group is Yuka Mochida, Satoshi's younger sister.
-The game's antagonist is the ghost of a former student, a girl in a red dress who seeks vengeance for her death at the hands of a teacher many years prior.
+The game's antagonist is the ghost of a former student, a girl in a red dress who seeks vengeance for her and her mother's deaths at the hands of a teacher many years prior.

 Blood Covered and Repeated Fear

 Corpse Party: NewChapter remake was released for mobile phones in four chapters from October 3, 2006 to December 26, 2007.
 It was discontinued before Chapter 5 was released.
 It contained the same plot additions as the later Blood Covered, but had much smaller maps.

 Blood Covered, released for PC in five chapters (first two released together) from March 8, 2008 to July 28, 2011, is an enhanced remake and port of the 1996 Corpse Party.
 It includes more characters, larger maps, updated graphics, and a cast of amateur voice actors.
-It was followed on August 12, 2010 by another enhanced remake, Blood Covered: Repeated Fear, which was released internationally as Corpse Party, which features updated art and the addition of professional voice actors.
+It was followed on August 12, 2010 by another enhanced remake, Blood Covered: Repeated Fear, which was released internationally as Corpse Party, which features updated art and the addition of professional voice actors/actresses.